 The above discussion does not lead to clear conclusion that farm categories under study differ from each other with respect to their cropping pattern.
 Hence, Kendall's coefficient of concordance was used to test the compatibility of cropping pattern followed on different categories of farms under study.
-The calculated value of Chi square (28) is lower than table value of $\chi^2{21,\ 0.05}$ indicating that the ranking of crops in the cropping pattern on four categories of households were compatible (Appendix III).
-This finding clearly indicates that there has been a significant difference in cropping pattern followed by farm categories under study.
+The calculated value of Chi square (28) is lower than table value of $\Box^2{21, 0.05}$ indicating that the ranking of crops in the cropping pattern on four categories of households were compatible (Table 4).

+Table 4: Kendall's coefficient of concordance for cropping pattern followed on different categories of households under study, Bihar, India farm categories under study.
 The cropping patterns of all categories of households are dominated by food grains but upper category of households (medium and small households) put more area under rice and wheat whereas sub marginal and marginal categories of households (<1 ha.) cultivated spices and vegetables on comparatively large proportion of area.
 Upper category of households cultivated wheat on larger proportion of their land in rabi season but sub- marginal and marginal households preferred cultivation of spices and vegetables.
 However, categories of households under study do not differ significantly with respect to their cropping patterns.